Cosmian/findex/documentation/security.md

 Findex aims to provide the snapshot security level (the proof is a work in progress).

+The index stored is composed of:
+- tokens (UIDs) that are the result of a cryptographic hash function with at least 256 bits of security;
+- encrypted values produced using AES256-GCM.

+As such, it provides 256 bits of classic security and 128 bits of post-quantum security against decryption and brute-force attack on the tokens.

+The indexed values stored in the Chain Table values are therefore secured.

+Another security concept is the *volume*.
+It describes the number of data associated to a given keyword.

+Since the data associated to each keyword are stored inside constant-size values in the Chain Table and that the security levels listed above prevent attackers from grouping these values per keyword, the index stored does not leak the volume.

 ## Multi-snapshot security

 The multi-snapshot security means that no information is leaked if an attacker